top of page

 Game Bits

-• Big East Conference teams in action tonight have Baltic hosting Sioux Valley, Elk Point-Jefferson hosts Miller/Highmore-Harrold, Flandreau is at Jim River, and Parker travels to Redfield.
+• Big East Conference teams in action tonight have Baltic traveling to Sioux Valley, Elk Point-Jefferson is at Miller/Highmore-Harrold, Flandreau hosts Scotland/Menno, and Parker hosts Redfield.

-• Tonight's game will be broadcast live on Bridgewater-Emery's YouTube Channel.
+• Tonight's game will be broadcast on Winner Warriors Live.
 A link to watch can be found on our home page.

-• The forecast at kickoff tonight in Bridgewater calls for mostly sunny skies with a temperature of 74 degrees with winds out of the southeast around 15, gusting up to 25 mph.
+• The forecast at kickoff tonight in Winner calls for mostly sunny skies with a temperature of 71 degrees with winds out of the northeast at 10-15 mph.

-• The Seahawks Junior High team picked up a win over Sioux Valley (16-14) last week and lost to Woonsocket/Wessington Springs/Sanborn Central this week.
-They are now 4-1-1 and will host Wagner in Bridgewater on Monday at 4:30 pm.
+• The Seahawks Junior High team continued their winning ways with a 52-14 win over Sioux Valley last week.
+They are now 4-0 and have outscored their opponents 182-34.
+The JH team heads to Wagner on Monday for a 4:30 pm kickoff.

 bottom of page